 - This venue has a quality timber dance floor and is centrally located, licensed, with ample off-road parking.

-- Each dance commences at 5.30pm with a lesson taught by Alan and Lynelle Armitage (excluding Anzac Ball and Christmas break-up occasions).
-The lesson is followed by dancing 6-9pm to the music of Walter Willans.
+- Each dance commences at *5.30pm with a lesson taught by Alan and Lynelle Armitage (*excluding our Anzac Ball and Christmas break-up occasions).
+The lesson is followed by dancing 6 - 8:45pm to the music of Walter Willans.

 - We teach three new dances per year and revise others from the dance pool so new members can participate and enjoy the evening.

 - Please bring a plate to share at supper.
 Tea, coffee and ice water are available throughout the night and drinks can be purchased from the bar.

 - Entry: Members $9 and Visitors $10.

 - The raffle offers chances to win a Coles shopping voucher and the lucky door ticket provides free entry to a subsequent dance.

 So… why not join our dance club?
 Annual membership is only $15 and members receive $1 off door price with free entry to the Christmas dance in December.

 Our Management Committee: